 3. Sega Mega Drive Mini

-The Sega Mega Drive Mini isn’t out yet, but it is available for pre-order ahead of a September release.
+The Sega Mega Drive Mini isn’t out yet, but it is available for pre-order ahead of its early October release.
 Given that Sega has been re-releasing its old games for years now, the quality of the conversions is likely to be on point.

 We’re liking what we’re hearing so far.
 42 games is exactly double that of its big rival, which probably isn’t a coincidence.
 The roster itself includes Ecco the Dolphin, Streets of Rage 2, Sonic 2, World of Illusion, a brand new port of Darius, and an ultra-rare version of Tetris.
 Take that, Ninty.